Cartonera Publishers

 Literary critic John Beverley sees its development as a “militant practice” and a “new, collective form of ‘making’ literature.”

-Cartonera books are often produced in workshops, where participants create the covers and bind the them.
+Cartonera books are often produced in workshops, where participants create the covers and bind them.

 Since the covers are individually handcrafted, no two are identical.